-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Wednesday, January 15, 2020 January semiannual [FORM C/OH or JC/OH] (all candidates and officeholders) July 1, 2019, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-December 31, 2019 Wednesday, January 15, 2020 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2019, or the day after the date the final report was filed.
-December 31, 2019
+COLUMN I COLUMN II COLUMN III COLUMN IV DUE DATE TYPE OF REPORT (WHO FILES) BEGINNING DATE OF PERIOD COVERED ENDING DATE OF PERIOD COVERED Friday, January 15, 2021 January semiannual [FORM C/OH or JC/OH] (all candidates and officeholders) July 1, 2020, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2020 Friday, January 15, 2021 Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2020, or the day after the date the final report was filed.
+December 31, 2020 Friday, April 30, 2021 Personal Financial Statement [FORM PFS] (all officeholders, other than county chairs) January 1, 2020 December 31, 2020 Thursday, July 15, 2021 July semiannual [FORM C/OH or JC/OH] (all candidates and officeholders) January 1, 2021, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+June 30, 2021 Tuesday, January 18, 2022 Deadline is extended because of weekend and holiday.
+January semiannual [FORM C/OH or JC/OH] (all candidates and officeholders) July 1, 2021, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+December 31, 2021 Tuesday, January 18, 2022 Deadline is extended because of weekend and holiday.
+Annual report of unexpended contributions [FORM C/OH-UC] (former candidates and former officeholders who have filed a final report and who retained unexpended contributions or assets purchased with contributions) January 1, 2021, or the day after the date the final report was filed.
+December 31, 2021